One Day Inca Trail

 Into Punku (Sun Gate)

-Inti Punku, better known as the Sun Gate, brings you to the spectacular entrance of Machu Picchu.
-Evidence suggests this structure was used as a security checkpoint, and the views overlooking the ancient city ruins are impressive to say the least.
+Inti Punku, better known as the Sun Gate, leads to the spectacular entrance of Machu Picchu.
+Evidence suggests this structure was used as a security checkpoint, and the views overlooking the ancient city ruins are impressive, to say the least.

 Trek experts